louisewiljander/BetaVAE/README.md

 # Beta-VAE Experiments

+This codebase is an adaptation of the code from Fil et al. (2021) [https://github.com/filangel/understanding-beta-vae](https://github.com/filangel/understanding-beta-vae).

 This repository provides a framework for training, evaluating, and comparing standard VAE, fixed Beta-VAE, and annealed Beta-VAE models on datasets such as MNIST and dSprites.
-The codebase supports flexible beta scheduling, robust logging, and easy experiment management.

 ## Requirements